Community and Business

 Post an Internship

 Internship class: There are several criteria to consider, the first of which is your time frame.
-We offer a for-credit internship course which follows the ACC academic schedule for spring, summer and fall semesters (16 weeks in spring and fall, 11 weeks in the summer).
-If the internship is unpaid, students work a minimum of 12 hours, and no more than 18 hours per week.
-If you pay an intern, you and the student can determine how many hours he or she will work.
+We offer a for-credit internship course which follows the ACC academic schedule for spring, summer and fall semesters (16 weeks in spring and fall, 10 weeks in the summer).
+Interns must work a minimum of 12 hours per week, and we recommend up to 20 hours.
+If a student is accepting a paid internship, then the student and employer are allowed to agree upon more hours as long as the 12 hour per week minimum is met.

 To be approved to take this class, the student will need to have completed at least 30 hours toward a degree of certificate in the VisCom department.
-Interns are available in the areas of Graphic Design and Production or User Experience Design.
+Interns are available in the areas of Graphic Design, Graphic Media Production, and Visual Design.

 If you interview and accept one of our intern students, you and the student will develop objectives for the student to meet by the end of the semester.
 During the course of the semester, the student must be supervised by someone in the workplace who will assist the student in the acquiring of skills that will benefit them professionally in their area of study.
 At the end of the semester the student submits a work report to the course instructor and receives a grade for the class.